Problématique: Composition

+Problématique is a dance-pop and dance record, featuring French house inspired elements; Jeff Nelson from People concluded that its result is "pure disco heaven".
 According to Atwood Magazines Julia Dzurillay, the album's title is "a nod to her French-inspired lyrics that also poked fun at her 'problematic' work relationship with producer Dr. Luke".
+The record contains "tongue-in-cheek lyrics" and "camp delivery" elements, according to Nelson.
+Composed of ten tracks, the album's track list shared by Joseph in 2021 indicated that the early configuration of Problématique contained several songs that were later issued on Feed the Beast in June, including "Revelations", "Coconuts", and "Hit It from the Back".
+The eventual version of the album also omits "Future Starts Now", which had previously been planned as its lead single.

 The start of the title track has someone asking their friend if they listen to Kim Petras.
-Other songs include "Je T'Adore" and "All She Wants" featuring Paris Hilton.
+Other songs include "Je T'Adore" and "All She Wants" featuring Paris Hilton; Hilton described the latter song as a "sick song", saying thay she was "obsessed" with it.
+Dr. Luke, Aaron Joseph, and Vaughn Oliver co-produced the songs including "All She Wants", such as "Born Again", "Something About U", and "Dirty Things".

 Promotion

-In August 2021, Petras released "Future Starts Now" as a lead single for her upcoming album, along with a French-themed music video.
-She debuted "Coconuts" and "Hit It from the Back" at the 2021 MTV Europe Music Awards, becoming the first trans artist to perform at the award show.
-According to People magazine's Jack Irvin, "Coconuts" was "released to viral success" in December 2021 and "Hit It from the Back" became available to pre-save at Petras' website without a release date.
-"Coconuts" and "Hit It from the Back" were later included on Petras' debut album Feed the Beast.
+In August 2021, Petras teased the album's lead single, "Future Starts Now", with the video clip and caption "U little baguettes ready?".
+Inspired by France, it was released on August 27.
+In December 2022, she debuted "Coconuts" and "Hit It from the Back" at the 2021 MTV Europe Music Awards, becoming the first trans artist to perform at the award show.
+According to People's Jack Irvin, "Coconuts" was released in December 2021 for the viral success, and "Hit It from the Back" became available to pre-save at Petras' website without a release date.
+They were later included on Petras' debut album, Feed the Beast.

 In August 2022, Hilton confirmed her collaboration on "All She Wants".
 Sending Petras birthday wishes on social media, Hilton wrote, "Happy Birthday sis.
 Love you so much!
 So f---ing proud of you!
-Keep #Sliving!
+Keep Sliving!
 So excited for our new song".
 The end of her post included a hashtag of the song's title.